Alejandro-FA/UPF-Detect-AI-Generated-Text/README.md

 conda activate vis_analytics
 ```

-> If yor system does support CUDA, you should first uncomment the `pytorch-cuda` requirement from the `.yml` file and the `nvidia` channel.
+> If yor system does support CUDA, it is recommended to uncomment the `pytorch-cuda` requirement from the `.yml` file and to uncomment the `nvidia` channel.

-Alternatively, we also provide a `pip` `requirements.txt` file:
+Alternatively, we also provide a `pip` `requirements.txt` file.
+Please take into account that the project has been developed with `python 3.11`.
+We have not tested if the code works with other versions of `python`.

 ```bash
 python3 -m venv .venv